richardalamo/biz_dev_public/data_engineering/README.md

 *Enable the following settings*

 - Security group inbound rules is set to ```Type: PostgreSQL```, and source being your EC2 instance's security group.
 This will enable the connection needed for the EC2 instance to access RDS PostgreSQL when doing reads, writes, etc.
-- If on the ec2 instance for whatever reason there is an error claiming that there is no RDS database even if the database exists in the RDS Console, do the following:
+- If on the ec2 instance for whatever reason there is an error claiming that there is no RDS database even if the database exists in the RDS Console, do the following, of which change to your credentials accordingly:
 - Run
 ```bash
 psql -h <rds_endpoint> -U <rds_username> -p 5432 -d postgres